Grayda/pixoo_api/NOTES.md

 - Images without animations seem to be handled differently:
   - My basic 64x64 and 32x32 images start with hex `11`. `11` is followed by `02` for 32x32, and `04` for 64x64.
 16x16 images start with `08`.
 128x128 images start with `1A`, like the animations do.
     - I suspect that between hardware revisions, Divoom updated the file format.
 In the APK, there's a few references to `PixelDecode64New`, `PixelDecodeSixteen`, `PixelEncode64`, `PixelEncodeSixteen` and `PixelEncodePlanet`. `PixelEncodeSixteen` is marked as deprecated in the source code, and I wonder if `PixelDecode64New` handles 32x32 and 64x64 images. ~~I don't know what `PixelEncodePlanet` does, however.~~ `PixelEncodePlanet` is for the [Divoom Planet 9](https://divoom-gz.com/product/planet.html)
+- Durations set in Photoshop (or whatever GIF creation tool you're using) are discarded when they get uploaded to Divoom.
+Instead, a global duration (?) is stored in the file.

 ### Uploading files to the Divoom gallery